henrietta-k/adapt-learning-wiki/Accessibility-v3-→-v4.md

 represented on screen whilst being shown.

 ### Invisible labels
-Adapt Framework has a couple of template helpers functions which allow a developer to provide additional screen reader only text labels for the user.
-These labels are visually hidden, their text is transparent, tiny and absolutely positioned so as not to influence the document flow.
+The Adapt Framework has a couple of template helpers functions which allow a developer to provide additional screen reader only text labels for the user.
+These labels are visually hidden; their text is transparent, tiny and absolutely positioned so as not to influence the document flow.

 `{{a11y_aria_label 'text'}}` Will create a hidden text label.